NOAA predicts the Atlantic will see 14 to 19 named tropical systems this year, an increase over its last estimate

 The National Hurricane Center currently gives the system a 40% chance of developing, and forecast models show it could approach the eastern United States coastline later this weekend.
 It is still too early to say for sure if the system, which would be named Gert if it develops, would curve back out to sea before reaching the US coast.

-The El Niño effect
+The lack of El Niño is to blame

 “The chance of an El Niño forming, which tends to prevent storms from strengthening, has dropped significantly from May,” Bell said.